-Information on the outcome of the evaluation (single stage, or first stage of a two-stages) Information on the outcome of the evaluation (second stage of a two stages) Indicative date for the signing of grant agreement Single-stage Maximum 5 months from the submission deadline at the single stage.
-N/A Maximum 3 months from the date of informing the applicants on the outcome of the full proposal evaluation.
-Two-stages Maximum 5 months from the submission deadline at the first stage.
-Maximum 5 months from the submission deadline at the second stage.
-Maximum 3 months from the date of informing the applicants on the outcome of the full proposal evaluation.
-Open call with cut-off dates Maximum 5 months after the corresponding cut-off dates set in the relevant call topic.
-N/A Maximum 3 months from the date of informing the applicants on the outcome of the full proposal evaluation.
+Information on the outcome of the evaluation (first stage) Information on the outcome of the evaluation (second stage) Indicative date for the signing of grant agreements Maximum 5 months from the date of submission to the first stage.
+Maximum 5 months from the date of submission to the second stage.
+Maximum 3 months from the date of informing the applicants following the second stage evaluation.